 Smooth the edges of the damages are, before filling it with compound

 Repairing a large hole in the wall

-Fixing a large hole in drywall might seem a complex project, but we can assure you the repair can be done by any homeowner, as you just need to prepare the surface thoroughly and to fit a patch, having the same thickness as the wall.
+Fixing a large hole or punch in drywall might seem a complex project, but we can assure you the repair can be done by any homeowner, as you just need to prepare the surface thoroughly and to fit a patch, having the same thickness as the wall.

 Useful tip: Cut out the damaged area with a drywall saw, making it square or rectangle.
 In this manner, you can cut the patch easily and fit it into place easily.
 Use an L-square to mark the cut lines on the wall and on the drywall sheet.

 How to fix a large hole or punch in drywall

 First of all, you need to assess the damaged area.
 Therefore, if the hole in the wall is larger than 4”, then you need to make it square or rectangle and install a backing support.
 Nevertheless, before doing all these steps, you really need to check if behind the hole are pipes or electric cables, otherwise you might make the damage even worse.

 After making sure there are no obstacles behind the hole, check if the back paper layer is in a good condition and mark the outline of the hole on the front paper layer.

 In order to obtain a professional result, you have to use a pencil and an L-square.
 In this manner, you ensure the corners of the hole are right angled.
 The next step of the project is to cut out the damaged area, along the cut lines.
 Use a drywall saw or a keyhole saw, to get the job done accurately, especially that you can find this tool at any diy store under 5 dollars.

 Useful Tip: Do not hurry or use too much force, otherwise you might damage the edges of the hole.